Why relationship arguments are actually a good thing

-Wondering if arguing is damaging your relationship?
-Founder of eharmony, Dr Neil Clark Warren explains how you can deal with conflict in a positive way and why arguing is often good for your relationship
+Wondering if arguments are damaging your relationship?
+Dr Neil Clark Warren, founder of eharmony, explains how you can deal with conflict in a positive way and why arguing can be a good thing in the long run

 After years of studying couples and their relationships, I’ve come to the conclusion that conflict can be a good thing.
 Two people, who have grown up in different homes, will have different ways of approaching conflict, but it’s how they manage that conflict that determines the strength of their relationship.
-In fact, it can even help strengthen a relationship.
 Let’s look at it another way.
-If you don’t have conflict, one of two things are usually occurring:
+If you don’t have relationship arguments, one of two things are usually occurring:

 1. One person has taken charge